Dabbling with… what?

 Skincare products including dragon’s blood may stimulate collagen production, which, of course, is essential for maintaining skin elasticity and reducing the appearance of fine lines and wrinkles.
 Skincare products containing dragon’s blood are said to have skin-brightening effects, as well as the ability to improve uneven skin tone and hyperpigmentation, which is certainly plausible given its cell proliferation actions.

-Naturally, I infused my dragon’s blood resin in tallow.
-(Refer to Making Herbal Oil Infusions for a refresher on ways to do a hot oil maceration.)
+Naturally, I chose to infuse my dragon’s blood resin in tallow.
+(See here for why I favor tallow in skincare and check out Making Herbal Oil Infusions for a refresher on ways to do a hot oil maceration.)

 I have big plans to include my dragon blood-tallow in a future variation of my Healthy Aging serum and possibly in an oleogel facial mask.